tendermint/spec/spec/abci/apps.md

   formats, e.g. to switch from Protobuf to MessagePack for serialization.
 The application can use this when restoring to choose whether to accept or reject a snapshot.

 * `Chunks (uint32)`: The number of chunks in the snapshot.
-Each chunk is an arbitrary binary byte stream, and should be less than 16 MB; 10 MB is a good starting point.
+Each chunk contains arbitrary binary data, and should be less than 16 MB; 10 MB is a good starting point.

 * `Hash ([]byte)`: An arbitrary hash of the snapshot.
 This is used to check whether a snapshot is the same across nodes when downloading chunks.